 Instructions

-- Combine the garlic, chilli, pepper, oregano, paprika, lemon zest and juice, and Worcestershire sauce in a blender or small food processor.
-Blend to a smooth paste.
+- Combine the garlic, chillis, peppers, oregano, paprika, lemon zest and juice, and Worcestershire sauce in a blender or small food processor.
+Blend to a smooth paste (approx. 10 seconds on high).
 Reserve a third of this pepper mixture.

-- Line a baking tray with greaseproof baking paper.
-Now it’s time to spatchcock that chicken: using sharp kitchen scissors, cut the chicken either side of the backbone.
+- Spatchcock the chicken - using sharp kitchen scissors, cut the chicken either side of the backbone.
 Remove and discard the backbone.
 Open the chicken out, turn it over and flatten it by pressing down with the heel of your hand along the breastbone.
-Place the now spatchcocked chicken on the prepared baking tray, along with the lemon halves.
+Place the spatchcocked chicken on the prepared baking tray, along with the lemon halves.
 Score the skin and flesh and then brush the remaining pepper mixture all over the chicken.
-Cover and put it into the fridge for 1 hour to marinate.
+Cover and put it into the fridge for 1 hour (or overnight) to marinate.

 - Season the chicken with sea salt flakes or fine sea salt.
-Roast for 50-60 minutes, occasionally brushing the pan juices back over the chicken.
+Roast for 50 to 60 minutes, occasionally brushing the pan juices back over the chicken.
+Check that the temperature of the breasts are 74C – I use my meat thermometer to do this.

 - Meanwhile, mix the reserved pepper mixture with the mayonnaise – set aside for serving.